p4lang/p4app-switchML/README.md

 To learn more about making a contribution to SwitchML, please see our [Contribution](CONTRIBUTING.md) page.

 ## The Team
-SwitchML is a project driven by the P4.org community and is currently  maintained by Amedeo Sapio, Omar Alama, Marco Canini, Jacob Nelson, ...
+SwitchML is a project driven by the P4.org community and is currently maintained by Amedeo Sapio, Omar Alama, Marco Canini, Jacob Nelson.

 ## License
 SwitchML is released with an Apache License 2.0, as found in the [LICENSE](LICENSE) file.